 Sleeping On The WinkBed and Helix Midnight Mattresses

 We personally tested each of these mattresses.
 Here’s an overview of our experience in every position.

-The WinkBed has an innerspring feel with a plush pillow-top on top.
+The WinkBed has an innerspring feel with a plush pillow-top.
 The bed is fairly bouncy and responsive, and sleepers should find it easy to move around on top of this mattress.